• Skip to primary navigation

 Lentil soup is a pantry friendly recipe with nothing fancy.
 Just simple ingredients mixed together in the proper proportions for a delicious soup.
 Here is a quick rundown of what you’ll need.

 • Spices: This soup uses a blend of cumin, coriander, sweet paprika, with salt and black pepper to make it delicious.
+Some chopped fresh parsley added at the end tastes great.

 Instructions

 Start by heating olive oil in a large pot over medium heat.
 Add the chopped onions, carrots, and celery.
 Let this cook for about 5 minutes until the onions become more translucent.
-Add the garlic and cook for about 30 seconds.

 After the onions have cooked down, it’s time to add everything else to the pot, minus the lemon juice and spinach!
 Add in the tomatoes, lentils, spices, and veggie broth.

 Cook this on the stove for about 45 minutes until the lentils have fully cooked and the soup has thickened.
+You may need to add a little water if the lentils are soaking up a lot of the stock.

 Finally, stir in the chopped spinach and the fresh lemon juice.
 Give it a good stir and remove it from the heat.
 The residual heat of the soup will cook the spinach without overcooking it.